 Make sure to use bubble wrap and moving boxes for proper packing to fit all of your belongings into a 40-foot container.

 Loading a container for an overseas move may be rather tedious.
-Here are some simple tips that may help:
+Here are some simple tips that may help you properly pack furniture for international shipping:

 Most cars can fit a 40-foot container with space left to fill the household goods of a one- to two-bedroom apartment.
 Make sure to read up on loading a car into a container before you begin doing it to avoid damages.